2015 GREENGOV PRESIDENTIAL AWARDS

 6) Building the Future Award – This award recognizes a Federal civilian or military facility or installation that successfully demonstrates the policy and performance goals of Executive Order 13514 by incorporating sustainable practices and principles into all aspects of their operations.
 Nominees should highlight significant achievements in building or installation design, operation and management, supply chain management, resource conservation, community engagement, employee involvement, and innovation in order to create a more sustainable facility.

-7) Climate Champion Award – This award recognizes a Federal agency individual or team that has shown consistent leadership in identifying the impacts climate change will have on the Federal community, acting to integrate that information into their work, and sharing their experiences to help others prepare.
+7) Climate Champion Award – This award recognizes a Federal agency individual or team that has shown consistent leadership in identifying the impacts climate change will have on the operations, policies and programs in the Federal community, acting to adapt Federal programs or projects to the impacts of climate change, and sharing their experiences to help others prepare.
 The award winner in this category will exhibit significant understanding of the impacts of climate change on Federal operations, programs and policies and will have openly and positively shared that knowledge with other Federal agencies, contributing to the nation's overall climate preparedness.
-Ideally, nominees also will have helped lead the development and successful implementation of plans to respond to climate change over the near and/or long term.
+Ideally, nominees also will have helped lead the development and successful implementation of plans to foster awareness or address the impacts of climate change over the near and/or long term.

 Agency Senior Sustainability Officers or their designee will be provided copies of the nominations submitted by their agency's personnel.
 The Senior Sustainability Officer will determine which nominations will be included for award consideration.
 Final award winners will be chosen by a Selection Committee named by the Chair of the White House Council on Environmental Quality and composed of leaders from the Federal, nonprofit, local and state government, and private sectors.